Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 A solutions would be to switch off in-app browsing globally.
 This can be a problem for Google Chrome:
  - [Disable all in-app browsing while keeping Chrome as default browser](https://android.stackexchange.com/questions/201150/disable-all-in-app-browsing-while-keeping-chrome-as-default-browser)

-It is not a problem for Firefox.
+Luckily, this is not a problem for Firefox.
 Uninstalling Chrome will disable all in-app browsing and Firefox Sync can be used to track mobile browsing activity via desktop.
+Unlike Chrome, however, Firefox dos not distinguish between mobile and desktop history.

 Then, in-app browsing needs to be switched off for each app (Facebook: turn off in-app browsing => request browser history > possible in full FB app, not in FBlite > what happens after update? > disable automatic updates? > FB also has a Download your information option which includes advertisers_you've_interacted_with).
 This, again, can be a problem:
  - [Disable in-app browsing on the Facebook Lite app](https://android.stackexchange.com/questions/201210/how-can-in-app-browsing-be-disabled-on-the-facebook-lite-app)